-Sarah Moe was on a path to the career and life she imagined for herself when something unexpected happened.
-“You’re in the wrong room,” her college professor called out in front of the class.
-There weren’t many people of color at the small-town Wisconsin university where Sarah was studying elementary education and she was the only one in class that day.
-All eyes were on her as the instructor asked to see her schedule.
-When Sarah provided proof that she belonged in the advanced English course, the professor still wasn’t satisfied.
-She asked to see Sarah’s student identification.
-Sarah shuffled through her bag and fought back tears as she handed over her ID.
-Finally, the professor relented, gave her the course materials, and told her to sit down.
+Sarah Moe was on a path to the career she imagined for herself when something unexpected happened.
+“You’re in the wrong room,” her college professor told her.
+There weren’t many people of color at the small-town Wisconsin university where Sarah was studying elementary education, and all eyes were on her as the instructor asked to see her schedule.
+When Sarah provided proof she belonged in the course, the professor still wasn’t satisfied.
+She asked to see Sarah’s student ID.
+Sarah fought back tears as she handed it over.
+Finally, the professor relented and told her to sit down.

-The instructor didn’t acknowledge that she’d humiliated Sarah or even apologize.
-Sarah’s head swirled as she tried to understand what had happened.
+The instructor didn’t acknowledge she’d humiliated Sarah or even apologize.
+Sarah’s head swirled as she tried to understand.
 She thought about the hockey jersey she wore to class—was it too casual?
-She knew it wasn’t.
-Others were dressed casually and no one else’s presence was questioned.
-She’d been singled out because the professor thought she didn’t look like she belonged in her advanced class.
+But others were dressed casually, and their presence wasn’t questioned.
+She’d been singled out because the professor thought she didn’t look like she belonged.
 Not only did the exchange make Sarah uncomfortable, she felt truly unwelcome.

-Sarah left the university and returned home to Minnesota.
-She began to rethink her plan to become an elementary school educator.
-While her early college experience had a profound impact on her life, she wasn’t about to let it define her.
-She considered her interest in health sciences.
-A medical career became more appealing to Sarah as she thought about the possibility of working nights.
-While sleep was a nighttime ritual for most, her personal experience was different.
-Her dad had slept during the day and worked the overnight shift at a local newspaper when Sarah was growing up, and she’d always been a night owl herself.
+As a result, Sarah left the university and returned to Minnesota.
+She began to rethink her plan to become an elementary school educator and considered her interest in health sciences instead.
+A medical career became more appealing as she thought about working nights.
+Her dad had worked the overnight shift at a local newspaper when Sarah was growing up, and she’d always been a night owl herself.

-As Sarah explored medical career options, she learned about the field of sleep study.
-She took a course on the subject and was hooked from the get-go.
-Learning the science of sleep opened Sarah’s eyes to a whole new world.
+As Sarah explored options, she learned about the field of sleep study.
+She took a course and was hooked from the get-go.
 She went on to pursue an education in sleep study and got licensed in polysomnography.
 Sarah had found her new career path.

-For several years, Sarah worked overnights conducting sleep studies with individuals in a clinical setting.
-She loved working one-on-one with patients, educating them about sleep health and seeing the dramatic shift in their well-being.
-Some even burst into tears of joy when they awoke in the morning after using a continuous positive airway pressure (CPAP) machine for the first time.
-She found her job extremely fulfilling—she could have an immediate impact on her patient’s quality of life.
+For several years, Sarah worked overnights conducting sleep studies in a clinical setting.
+She loved working one-on-one with patients, educating them about sleep health and seeing the dramatic shift in their quality of life.
+Some burst into tears of joy when they awoke in the morning after using a continuous positive airway pressure (CPAP) machine for the first time.

-Outside of her work at the sleep clinic, Sarah was getting a lot of questions about sleep medicine—mostly inquiries about what to do for fatigue.
-She often wondered why, since one-third of a human’s life is spent asleep, sleep health wasn’t taught in school the same way nutrition and exercise was.
-She’d been teaching sleep study courses at a local college and began to think about how she could share her knowledge with the masses.
-That led her to create a business model that would enable her to deliver sleep health education to a broader audience.
+Outside of the clinic, Sarah was getting lots of questions about sleep.
+She often wondered why, since one-third of a human’s life is spent asleep, sleep health wasn’t taught in school the same way exercise was.
+She’d been teaching courses at a local college but realized she wanted to reach a broader audience, so she created a business model for a new venture.

-Sarah launched her business, Sleep Health Specialists, in 2015.
-Her aha moment came when she realized there was an opportunity to partner with business owners and corporations to educate the workforce about sleep health.
-Through customized lunch-and-learns, classes, and seminars, Sarah shares her expertise on all aspects of sleep.
-She also conducts assessments on the sleep status of teams and team members within organizations and provides implementable action plans to improve sleep quality and produce immediate positive results.
-Ultimately, Sarah shows companies how well-rested employees are healthier, happier, and more productive, which positively impacts the organization’s bottom line.
+Sarah launched Sleep Health Specialists in 2015.
+Her aha moment came when she realized she could partner with businesses to educate their workforce about sleep health.
+Sarah now shares her expertise through customized lunch-and-learns, classes and seminars.
+She also conducts sleep assessments and provides action plans to improve team members’ sleep quality.
+Ultimately, Sarah shows companies how well-rested employees are healthier and more productive, which benefits the organization’s bottom line.

-Today, Sarah couldn’t be happier with where her career path has taken her and believes it was diverted away from elementary education for a reason.
+Today, Sarah couldn’t be happier with her career path and believes it was diverted away from elementary education for a reason.
 She has found her true calling.

 To learn more about Sarah’s business, visit SleepHS.com.